When stress begins to have an impact, medical clarity is needed.

 4

-Medical, therapeutic and coaching support for integration into everyday life.
+Medical, therapeutic, and ongoing support for integration into everyday life.

 The result: a reliable basis for making medically sound and realistic decisions - instead of being left in the dark.